KohaILS/koha-manual-zh-cn/source/acquisitions.rst

 |image1473|

+You can also change the manager of the selected suggestions by clicking the 'Select manager' link and searching your user database.
+Note that only users who have the 'superlibrarian' or the 'suggestions\_manage' permission will show in the results.
+The new manager will receive the :ref:`NOTIFY\_MANAGER notice<existing-notices-and-slips-label>`.

 You can also choose to completely delete the selected suggestions by clicking the 'Delete' button in the the 'Delete selected' box.